accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 The shape of `reconstructed_arr` is equivalent to `observed_arr`.

+If you want to know how to measure its reconstruction errors, see my Jupyter notebook: [demo/demo_rt_rbm.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_rt_rbm.ipynb).

 ### Save pre-learned parameters.

 The object `rt_rbm`, which is-a `RecurrentTemporalRBM`, has the method `save_pre_learned_params`, to store the pre-learned parameters in a compressed <a href="https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.lib.format.html#module-numpy.lib.format" target="_blank">NPY format</a> file.